Brec Bassinger

 Brec Bassinger (born May 25, 1999) is an American actress.
 She began her career as a teenager and received recognition for her leading role in the Nickelodeon comedy series Bella and the Bulldogs (2015–2016).
 She then starred in the horror film 47 Meters Down: Uncaged (2019).

-Bassinger gained recognition for leading The CW superhero series Stargirl (2020–2022), winning two Saturn Awards for her portrayal of the title character.
+Bassinger gained recognition for leading the CW superhero series Stargirl (2020–2022), winning two Saturn Awards for her portrayal of the title character.
 She also starred in the supernatural horror film Final Destination Bloodlines (2025), her highest-grossing release to date.

 Early life

 Bassinger was born in Saginaw, Texas on May 25, 1999.
-She resides with her mother, while the rest of her family remains in Texas.
 She has two older brothers named Beric and Brice.

 Before becoming an actress, Bassinger was a competitive cheerleader.
 She also played basketball, volleyball, and ran track and field.
-She participated in beauty pageants and was an Our Little Miss World Winner.
-She was diagnosed with Type 1 diabetes at the age of eight.
+She participated in beauty pageants and was an Our Little Miss World winner.

+Bassinger was diagnosed with type 1 diabetes at the age of eight.
+She has served as an ambassador for Breakthrough T1D and has advocated for type 1 diabetes awareness, research funding, and affordable insulin.